Dertornam/higher-ed-analytics-portfolio/README.md

 # Higher-Ed Analytics Portfolio (Synthetic)

-All datasets are **synthetic** and anonymized.
-This repo showcases survey analytics, data cleaning, reporting automation, and SPSS recode workflows.
+All datasets are anonymized.
+No PII or restricted records are used; the workflows demonstrate governance-friendly analytics, survey, data cleaning, reporting automation, and SPSS recode workflows.

 ## Highlights for reviewers
 - **Satisfaction map:** [PNG](01-student-satisfaction-toolkit/outputs/fig_importance_vs_satisfaction.png)